skyebrownh/ta-alum-app/README.md

 ## Project Status

-- This site is currently being updated and improved upon by the author
+- This site is an old version of the new [Team Alpha Alumni App 2.0](https://github.com/skyebrownh/ta-alum-app-2)

 *Author Info:*
 - Skye Brown